avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 There are many other non-epidemic lineages of *V. cholerae* found around the world that do not cause epidemic cholera, but sometimes cause small outbreaks of mild diarrhoea.
 An example is lineage MX-2 (Figure 6).
-The vast majority of the non-epidemic lineages of *V. cholerae* do not produce cholera toxin, but isolates of some non-epidemic lineages, including MX-2, are predicted to produce cholera toxin (`Domman et al 2017`_).
+The vast majority of the non-epidemic lineages of *V. cholerae* do not produce cholera toxin, but isolates of some non-epidemic lineages, including some isolates of MX-2, are predicted to produce cholera toxin (`Domman et al 2017`_).
 The non-epidemic lineages of *V. cholerae* are often found in brackish water or in saltwater in association with shellfish such as crabs and shrimp, or in rivers or freshwater lakes (Figure 7).